-As at March 22, 2017, the Company held more than 1,500 issued patents and pending patent applications to protect its products, designs and technologies, in jurisdictions including the United States, the European Union, Canada, China and Russia, among others.
+As at March 20, 2019, the Company held more than 1,669 issued patents and pending patent applications to protect its products, designs and technologies, in jurisdictions including the United States, the European Union, Canada, China and Russia, among others.
 The Company diligently seeks to protect its key innovations through patent filings.
 The Company determines jurisdictions in which it files patent applications based on strategic considerations and the availability of patent protection in such jurisdictions.
 As it continues to develop new products, manufacturing processes and technologies the Company plans to apply for patents to protect such innovations.

-As an example, the Company's patent portfolio includes patents relating to its REV snowmobile platform, E-TEC technology, Spyder vehicle stability system (VSS), Rotax engines and PWC iBR brake system.
+As an example, the Company's patent portfolio includes patents relating to its Evinrude E-TEC technology, the Can-Am Spyder vehicle stability system (VSS), the Sea-Doo PWC iBR brake system, the Ski-Doo pDrive CVT technology, the Evinrude Integrated Hydraulic Steering and Trim system and the Rotax engine Rave technology.